Xinjiang cotton industry

 Xinjiang is the leading producer of cotton in China, accounting for about 20% of the world's cotton production and 80% of China's domestic cotton production.
-Critics of the industry's practices have alleged widespread human rights abuses, prompting global boycotts.
-China rejects accusations that any human rights abuses occur either within the Xinjiang cotton industry or within China overall.
+Critics of the industry's practices have alleged widespread human rights abuses, prompting global boycotts; China rejects the accusations.

 History

 The cotton industry has a long history in Xinjiang, with cotton having been grown in the region since the 1st millennium AD.